denten-books/plain-text/1-chapter.md

 simulated book fulfills other functions.
 As a universal Turing machine, the device has the potential to conjure multiple metaphors.
-This means simply that the digital book device is also a phone, an alarm clock, a typewriter, a surveillance system, and otherwise an instrument of state apparatus.
+This means simply that the digital book device is also a phone, an alarm clock, a typewriter, a surveillance system, and otherwise an instrument of governance.
 Its potential to simulate other machines is unbounded.

 Finally, the very metaphysical nature of Turing machines implies the irreversible admixture of matter, content, and control.
-When reading a paper and cloth book, one can clearly separate a) the physical properties of paper and cloth from b) the content of the book and from c) the legal and political elements governing the production of textuality.
+When reading a paper and cloth book, one can definitively isolate a) the physical properties of paper and cloth from b) the content of the book and from c) the legal and political elements governing the production of textuality.
 I write "separate" in the literal sense of recovering the blank paper, copying the content into another